Boehringer-Ingelheim/dso/docs/getting_started.md

 To execute (or _reproduce_, in dvc-speak) all scripts in a project, use `dso repro`.
 `dso repro` is a wrapper around `dvc repro` that

--   compiles all ocnfiguration files
+-   compiles all configuration files
 -   computes the checkums of all input files and compares them against the previously executed version
 -   executes all stages with modified inputs
 -   generates `dvc.lock` files that document all input files, output files and their versions.